-In case of service contract - the technically compliant tender which offers the best value for money;

-• In case of supply and works contracts - the cheapest technically compliant offer.
+- In case of service contract the technically compliant tender which offers the best value for money; - In case of supply and works contracts the cheapest technically compliant offer.

 Competitive negotiated procedure applies to service, supply and works contracts.
-The procedure could be implemented using standard tender documents.
+The procedures for supplies and works should be implemented using standard tender documents.
+In case of service procedure, the specific annexes for simplified tender dossier can be used (Annex b8o).